PranabNandy/Linux-Kernel-Internals/4.Linux_topics/ioctl.md

 Where,

-- <file descriptor>: This the open file on which the ioctl command needs to be executed, which would generally be device files.
+- file descriptor: This the open file on which the ioctl command needs to be executed, which would generally be device files.
-- <ioctl command>: ioctl command which is implemented to achieve the desired functionality
+- ioctl command: ioctl command which is implemented to achieve the desired functionality
-- <arguments>: The arguments need to be passed to the ioctl command.
+- arguments: The arguments need to be passed to the ioctl command.

 ```cpp
 ioctl(fd, WR_VALUE, (int32_t*) &number);